stases/math4ai_temp/docs/essentials/change_of_basis.md

 # Change of Basis

+{: .motivation}
+Intuitively, we do not want the effect done by a matrix to depend on the basis we use to express the matrix.
+For this reason, adjust the entries of the matrix depending on which basis we are using.
+In this section, we will introduce a consistent way to express the same effect of a matrix in an arbitrary basis.

 In the previous section, the elements of the matrix were determined by how they transform the basis vectors.
 Let's take a closer look at two different basis in $$\mathbb{R}^2$$: a canonical basis $$\{ \mathbf{b_1}, \mathbf{b_2}\}$$